HumanCellAtlas/dcp-community/rfcs/text/0000-data-citation-plan.md

 5. As a member of the Data Operations team I want to be able to create citations for each of the projects that I include in a Data Release (which is defined as a point-in-time selection of specific verions of data from the DCP).
 6. As a data contribuor or data consumer I want to be able to update my research project (consisting of an arbitrary selection of data that I have selected) and have a versioned citation identifier that can be used to reference discrete point-in-time versions of my research project.

-## Scientific "guardrails" [optional]

-*Describe recommended or mandated review from HCA Science governance to ensure that the RFC addresses the needs of the scientific community.*

 ## Detailed Design

 It is proposed to split the initial implementation into three phases: